|Database Tour Documentation|

 Expression is a user-defined function, which returns a value.
 Expressions allow to do dynamic calculations during report generation and to output the results of the calculations.

-Report expressions are used in the following several cases:
+Report expressions are used in the following cases:

 Rules for writing expressions are similar to rules of Pascal programming language.
 Expressions are calculated using general rules for arithmetic, logical and string expressions.